agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 ---
 layout: chapter
 title: Joint inference of biases and preferences I
-description: Assuming the agent performs optimally can lead to mistakes in inference.
+description: Assuming agent optimality leads to mistakes in inference.
 Procrastination and Bandit Examples.

 ---